 Archipiélago de Las Perlas

-Named for the large pearls found in its waters, the Pearl Islands comprise 90 named islands and over 100 unnamed islets, each surrounded by travel magazine–worthy, white-sand beaches and turquoise waters.
-Home to the palatial mansions of the rich and powerful, Isla Contadora is the best-known.
+Named for the large pearls found in its waters, the Archipiélago de Las Perlas comprises 90 named islands and more than 100 unnamed islets, each surrounded by travel magazine–worthy white-sand beaches and turquoise waters.
+Home to the palatial mansions of the rich and powerful, Isla Contadora is the best known.